Sunflower Meadows #1 in Wichita, KS

 Cons

-• pro Staff members smoke outside the back door, which may affect the living environment for residents.
+• pro Staff smoke right outside the back door.

 Review